aai-institute/pyDVL/docs/value/the-core.md

   The sum of payoffs to the agents in any coalition $S$ is at least as large as the amount that these agents could earn by forming a coalition on their own.
   $\sum_{i \in S} v(i) \geq u(S), \forall S \subset D.$

+The Core was first introduced into data valuation by [@yan_if_2021], in the following form.

 ## Least Core values